flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

     * Externally it’d be mydomain.ddns.org:4002
 * Remember you'll have to include the port in the address as shown above, :80 is assumed if you don't type a port, and it won't work
 * For the iOS/Android app, you'll have to edit the connection, ensuring you have the LAN and WAN addresses entered as shown above with the different ports and addresses.
 Also, don't forget to use the dropdown and set http/https as required (https for WAN, for LAN it'd most likely be http unless you set up Blue Iris to use the secure HTTPs for LAN as well, which means you'd also need to use the stunnel port, 4002 in this example, for both).
-* For SmartThings, none of this matters if you use the local connection in BI Fusion (either with or without the server device) and the the computer and your SmartThings hub are on the same network.
+* For SmartThings, none of this matters if you use the local connection in BI Fusion (either with or without the server device) and the computer and your SmartThings hub are on the same network.
 You'd just use the local IP and Port.
 If they aren't on the same network, or you choose to use the external connection method for some other reason, then you'd use the external address and port, and also must use a real CA SSL certificate.